 Recently the FDA approved the insulin aspart injection from Novo Nordisk.
 This is a fast-acting insulin during mealtime that improves glycemic control in people with type 1 diabetes and type 2 diabetes.
 Endocrine News

 This insulin aspart injection got the name Fiasp.
 Fiasp is a new formulation of NovoLog which includes niacinamide.
-The niacinamide, aids to increase the speed of the absorption of insulin.
-This injection needs to be administrated before a meal or within 20 after the meal.
+The niacinamide aids in increasing the speed of the absorption of insulin.
+This injection needs to be administered before a meal or within 20 after the meal.
 (2)